vpulab/trackquality-arte/TrackerCondition/README.md

 ## License and Citation

- is released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).
+ This software is released under the [Academic Public License](https://github.com/vpulab/trackquality-arte/blob/master/TrackerCondition/LICENSE).).

 Please cite the following publication if this software helps your research: